reignstudios/Unity3D-XRInput/README.md

     * Make sure <b>"Steam Plugin In Use"</b> is checked on in the XRInput script in your scene

 ## 'Windows Mixed Reality' setup
-* Download and open 'MixedRealityFeatureTool'
+* Download and open <a href="https://www.microsoft.com/en-us/download/details.aspx?id=102778">'MixedRealityFeatureTool'</a>
 * Open & follow navigation steps...
     * Click: Start
     * Select root Unity3D project path & click 'Discover Features'